hanami/guides/content/introduction/getting-started.md

 Different `apps` represent __delivery mechanisms__.
 That means they're different ways of interacting with the core of your project, or the "business logic".

-Hanami doesn't want us to [repeat ourselves](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) so that "business logic" is shared.
+Hanami doesn't want us to [repeat ourselves](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) therefore "business logic" is shared.
 Web applications almost always store and interact with data stored in a database.
 Both our "business logic" and our persistence live in `lib/`.